Agnes Chavez 2024

 Ellen Sandor 2016

-Fermilab’s 2016 artist-in-residence Ellen Sandor and (art)spent months talking with Fermilab scientists and learning about the ways they study subatomic particles called neutrinos.
+Fermilab’s 2016 artist-in-residence Ellen Sandor and (art)n spent months talking with Fermilab scientists and learning about the ways they study subatomic particles called neutrinos.
 Inspired by the things she saw and heard, she created a series of new works in several different media, works that visualize the invisible science of particle physics.

 Sandor and (art)n are perhaps best known as the inventors of a new artistic medium called PHSColograms.
 These three-dimensional pieces combine photography, holography, sculpture and computer graphics to create immersive experiences, and Sandor and her team have used this technique to visualize particle interactions.